Curry, Skype and a camera: one man's digital dinner diplomacy

 "It's a way to get an unfiltered set of perspectives on events or communities that often have all kinds of stigma attached to them, or media-reinforced stereotypes," he said.

 Conflict resolution isn't always the focus.
-Some of his more unlikely dinners have paired Native American activists with Palestinians in the Gaza Strip, or a family from Buenos Aires with a group of women's rights activists in Tunisia.
+Some of his more unlikely dinners have paired Native American activists with Palestinians in the Gaza Strip, or a family from Buenos Aires with a group of women in Tunisia.

 Next stop for Maddox on his nomadic journey is Cairo, where he will link young Egyptians with a group from the Netherlands.
 After that, Beirut.